padfoot231/Credit-Card-Fraud-Detection/README.md

 Training:

-in line 57 provide location where you want to save the model, to run this function in anaconda prompt write command activate tensorflow python train.py
+To run this code in anaconda prompt write command:

+activate tensorflow

+python train.py